-It is an inherent limitation of plethysmography that it cannot capture the first few seconds of reactive hyperemia, and therefore may miss the actual peak, as most likely occurred in the present study, considering that the apparent maximal blood flow always corresponded to the first data point, obtained between 6 and 9 s after the release of arterial occlusion (Figures 1 and 3).
-We therefore cannot infer the impact of acetylsalicylate treatment on the actual maximal post-ischemic muscle blood flow, and neither can any of the aforementioned studies.
+It is an inherent limitation of plethysmography that it cannot capture the first few seconds of reactive hyperemia, and therefore may miss the actual peak, as most likely occurred in the present study, considering that the apparent maximal blood flow always corresponded to the first data point, obtained between 6 and 9 seconds after release of arterial occlusion (Figures 1 and 3).
+We therefore cannot infer the impact of acetylsalicylate treatment on the actual maximal post ischemic muscle blood flow, and neither can any of the aforementioned studies.
 Whether this actual maximum is resistant to COX blockade, as appears to be the case for peak reactive hyperemia in the skin, could only be resolved by using another methodology for the measurement of muscle blood flow.

-The mechanisms which underly the dependence of postischemic vasodilation on prostanoids remain incompletely defined. А non-exhaustive list of possibilities includes the hypoxic activation of phospholipase A2 and consequent release of arachidonic acid from various cell types (Gross et al. 2005), the receptor-mediated stimulation of endothelial COX by the ADP accumulated in the course of ischemia (Boeynaems and Galland 1983), and the non-receptor-mediated stimulation of the same enzyme by hemodynamic forces acting during reperfusion (Koller and Kalley 1990a, Koller et al. 1994).
+The mechanisms which underly the dependence of postischemic vasodilation on prostanoids remain incompletely defined.
+A non exhaustive list of possibilities includes the hypoxic activation of phospholipase A2 and consequent release of arachidonic acid from various cell types (Gross et al. 2005), the receptor mediated stimulation of endothelial COX by the ADP accumulated in the course of ischemia (Boeynaems et al. 1983), and the nonreceptor mediated stimulation of the same enzyme by hemodynamic forces acting during reperfusion (Koller et al. 1990a; Koller et al. 1994).

-Reactive hyperemia elicited by 3 min of forearm ischemia consistently lasted much longer in skin than in muscle (Figures 1-4).
+Reactive hyperemia elicited by 3 minutes of forearm ischemia consistently lasted much longer in skin than in muscle (Figures 1 - 4).
 To our knowledge, this fact has escaped attention so far, no other study having carried out, as was done here, the concomitant evaluation in both tissues of vascular responses to ischemia of identical durations.
-One - admittedly simplistic - explanation could be that the oxygen debt incurred with 3 min of interrupted blood flow is less intense in muscle than it is in skin, due to the presence of myoglobin-bound oxygen in the former.
+One - admittedly simplistic - explanation could be that the oxygen debt incurred with 3 minutes of interrupted blood flow is less intense in muscle than it is in skin, due to the presence of myoglobin-bound oxygen in the former.

-In summary, our data show that forearm muscle and skin reactive hyperemia do not systematically differ between the dominant and non-dominant side, but may both be blunted by acetylsalicylate.
-Thus, if these responses are to be used as surrogate endpoints in studies of cardiovascular disease, confounding by laterality of measurement need not be feared, but the possible influence of non-steroidal anti-inflammatory drugs must be taken into account.
-However, the latter restriction might not apply to the peak response in the skin.
+In summary, our data show that forearm muscle and skin reactive hyperemia do not systematically differ between the dominant and nondominant side, but may both be blunted by acetylsalicylate.
+Thus, if these responses are to be used as surrogate endpoints in studies of cardiovascular disease, confounding by laterality of measurement need not be feared, but the possible influence of nonsteroidal anti-inflammatory drugs must be taken into account.
+The latter restriction might not apply however, to the peak response in the skin.